Iteranya/Iteranya/README.md

 LISTEN, LISTEN...

-The Grand Design Is REAL!!!
+7th's Grand Design Is REAL!!!

 Existence is secondary in this kaleidoscope of existence!!!